 In a city known for its unique neighbourhoods, The Eglinton Way stands out as a picturesque, pedestrian-friendly, nine-block destination located at the north end of Toronto’s Forest Hill neighbourhood just a few blocks from Yonge Street.
 The area is home to the historic Eglinton Grand, the Eglinton Way Gateway, and a wide-ranging community of shops and services.
 The area is easily accessible by public transit and offers ample parking.
 Visit our directory section for a parking map.

-Formed in 1987, The Eglinton Way Business Improvement Area (BIA) was one ofthe first BIAs to be recognized and approved by the city of Toronto.
+Formed in 1987, The Eglinton Way Business Improvement Area (BIA) was one of the first BIAs to be recognized and approved by the city of Toronto.
 We began as a way to engage with neighbourhood businesses, providing an economic and social anchor in the area.
-To this day, our passionate management board is comprised of local business owners who work to engage with our community on matters relating to streetscapes, events, city & transit matters and more.
+To this day, our passionate management board is comprised of local business owners who work to engage with our community on matters relating to streetscapes, events, city and transit matters, and more.

 The Eglinton Way BIA’s ongoing mandate is to create vibrant and prosperous business areas for residents, visitors, tourists, and entrepreneurs.
 From hosting community events like the annual Scavenger Hunt and raising money for local charities, to beautifying the area with decorative lighting and seasonal flower boxes, the BIA board serves the area’s aesthetic, social, and economic goals while also providing timely updates regarding parking, construction, and events.